Jihong-Tang/Cancer-genomics-analysis/README.md

 perl runfastp.pl list_SP_fq_bwa.txt $1 $2 2>./log/log.fp_$1_$2
 ```

+Taken the demo project as example, there are totally 94(0-93) samples in the index files, and we could process them parallelly on four computing nodes as follows:
 ```bash
 sbatch -p x-gpu-share -J fp0 slurm.fp_all 0 23
 sbatch -p x-gpu-share -J fp24 slurm.fp_all 24 47